lc0rp/Auto-GPT-AllowUnzippedPlugins/README.md

 Once installed, this plugin should allow Auto-GPT to call plugins in the ./plugin directory that are not zipped up.

-Note: The plugins will not show up in Auto-GPT's plugin list, but plugin methods will be called.

 ## Limitations

+1. The plugins will not show up in Auto-GPT's plugin list, but plugin methods will be called.
-Currently, the plugin does not support the following methods.
+2. Currently, the plugin does not support the following methods.
 - chat_completion
 - on_planning